 A tuition fee expert proposes common-sense steps students and their families can take to protect themselves against fraudulent tuition payment schemes.

-This year, universities and schools are reporting what seems to be a spike in tuition payment scams targeting college and university students.
+In recent years, universities and schools have reported what seems to be a spike in tuition payment scams targeting college and university students.
 International students in particular appear to be a target for bad players trying to take advantage of unsuspecting young adults and their families navigating a variety of new situations in unfamiliar surroundings.

 More than 600,000 international students attend schools in Europe and Australia each year, spending more than $9.5 billion on tuition.
 For these students and their families, the different tuition payment options and associated requirements are not always clear, making them more susceptible to exploitation.